armosam/node-weather/README.md

 # web-server
- node web server based on express
+ node web server based on express module

+There are api endpoints to get weather and geodata Also there are frontend application to call an api and show weather and geodata on the web page